awsdocs/amazon-rds-user-guide/doc_source/USER_UpgradeDBInstance.MySQL.md

 Due to the nature of the prechecks, they analyze the objects in your database\.
 This analysis results in resource consumption and increases the time for the upgrade to complete\.

 **Note**
-Amazon RDS runs prechecks only for an upgrade from MySQL 5\.7 to MySQL 8\.0\.
-They aren't run for upgrades to releases lower than MySQL 8\.0\.
-For example, prechecks aren't run for an upgrade from MySQL 5\.6 to MySQL 5\.7\.
+Amazon RDS runs all of these prechecks only for an upgrade from MySQL 5\.7 to MySQL 8\.0\.
+For an upgrade from MySQL 5\.6 to MySQL 5\.7, prechecks are limited to confirming that there are no orphan tables and that there is enough storage space to rebuild tables\.
+Prechecks aren't run for upgrades to releases lower than MySQL 5\.7\.

 ### Rollback after failure to upgrade from MySQL 5\.7 to 8\.0<a name="USER_UpgradeDBInstance.MySQL.Major.RollbackAfterFailure"></a>